tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

   dictates the order of visiting the secondary path from the list.

 >
-- compute-only: A primary path of TE tunnel is, by default, provisioned so that it can is instantiated in forwarding to carry traffic as soon as a valid path is compute.
-In some cases, a TE tunnel may be provisioned for the only purpose of computing a path and reporting it without the need to instantiate the LSP or commit any resources.
+- compute-only: A path of TE tunnel is, by default, provisioned so that it can is instantiated in forwarding to carry traffic as soon as a valid path is computed.
+In some cases, a TE path may be provisioned for the only purpose of computing a path and reporting it without the need to instantiate the LSP or commit any resources.
 In such a case, the path is configured in 'compute-only' mode to distinguish it from the default behavior.
-A 'compute-only' path is configured as a usual TE tunnel with associated per path constraint(s) and properties on a device or controller.
+A 'compute-only' path is configured as a usual with the associated per path constraint(s) and properties on a device or controller.
 The device or controller computes the feasible path(s) subject to configured constraints.
 A client may query the 'compute-only' computed path properties 'on-demand', or alternatively, can subscribe